Image

 Phase N/A

-Patients will undergo tests, including a physical exam, echocardiogram (an ultrasound test for the heart), blood tests, and a 6-minute walk test.
-They will also answer questionnaires about quality of life, family history, and physical activity.
+For the study, patients will have tests like a physical exam, echocardiogram (a heart ultrasound), and a 6-minute walk test.
+They will also fill out questionnaires about their quality of life and family health history.

-• Participants must have had cancer treatment and be in remission or have relapsed.
+• Participants must have had cancer treatment before age 21 and be alive a year after.

 Study details